vigetlabs/microcosm/docs/recipes/batch-updates.md

 ## The updater option

-Microcosm provides an `updater` instantiating option that allows you to customize the update process:
+Microcosm provides an `updater` option that allows for customization of the update process:

 ```javascript
 function updater () {